 The seeds for the band were planted in 1997.
 Max was 10 years old.
 He heard Bill Monroe on Austin City Limits, loved it, and his family started going to hear bluegrass at Artz Rib house in Austin, Texas.
-Max would tape Eddie Collins’s band, and listen to it for hours, and soon was taking lessons from Eddie.
-He started playing out a bit and got to do some shows with Eddie and other area pickers.
-Max returned to Austin after earning a degree at the Berklee College of Music in Boston (with majors in guitar and mandolin performance) and began several projects, including Hot Pickin 57s, One Eye Open, and a duo with Eddie.
+After taking some lessons Max started playing out a bit and got to do some shows with other area pickers.
+Max, an award winning flat picking guitarist, returned to Austin after graduating from Berklee College of Music and began several projects, including Hot Pickin 57s.

 Shawn Spiars has been playing the 5-string banjo and performing for over 30 years since earning an Associate-of-Arts degree in Bluegrass Music from South Plains College.
 His driving banjo style borrows elements from banjo legends Earl Scruggs, Don Reno, and Alan Munde.

 Michael Montgomery started classical violin training at age 10, but grew up also immersed in recordings of Old Timey and Bluegrass music, and began fiddling almost immediately.
 Mike has played with Whit Smith’s Hot Jazz Caravan, Alan Munde, Billy Bright, and others.

 Vance Hazen was born in Montana, raised in Ohio.
 He has toured all over U.S., Europe and Japan.
 Vance has played with the Bastard Sons of Johnny Cash for 10+ years, Bob Appel, Rosie and the Ramblers, Amanda Cevallos, Devin Jake, Wink Keziah, Dave Insley, and others.